mendix/docs/content/en/docs/developerportal/community-tools/mendix-profile.md

 You can only remove the account with which you are logged in.
 If you do not have access to your account anymore, please reach out to [Mendix Support](https://support.mendix.com/hc/en-us) to delete your account.

-#### 10.2.1 Create Account
+#### 10.2.1 Creating an Account

-If you already have a profile and you want to add a new account to this profile, you can directly create a new account to this profile from the account overview.
-This action is a combination of signing up a new account to the mendix platform and [Merging Profiles](#merging-profiles).
-When succesfully completing the flow, the new account will appear in the account overview.
+If you already have a profile and want to add a new account to this profile, you can create the new account on your profile's **Accounts** overview.
+This action combines signing up for a new Mendix Platform account and [merging your profiles](#merging-profiles).
+After succesfully completing the flow, the new account appears in the **Accounts** overview.

-Follow these steps to add a new account to your profile:
+Follow these steps to add a new account to your Mendix Pofile:

 1. Click **Create Account**.
-2. In the dialog box that appears, enter the email address of the account you want to create.
-Then click **Next**.
+2. In the dialog box that appears, enter the email address of the account you want to create, then click **Next**.
-3. In the next dialog box enter a secure password and indicate whether you want to receive Marketing communications from Mendix on this account.
+3. In the next dialog box, enter a secure **Password** and indicate whether you want to receive Marketing communications from Mendix on this account.
 Then click **Next**.
-4. Enter the verification code you received via the selected email address.
+4. Enter the verification code you receive via the selected email address.
-5. After clicking **Verify** you will see a loader.
-In the meantime your account will be created in the background.
+5. Click **Verify**.
+You will see a loader while your account is created in the background.
-6. If all went well the new account is now visible in the list of account that are part of your profile!
+6. If all went well, the new account is visible in the list of accounts that are part of your Mendix Profile!

 {{% alert color="warning" %}}
-Note that this feature is not available if your company enabled single sign on.
-If this is the case you will have to follow the regular sign up process and [merge the new account to your profile](#merging-profiles) when the sign up is completed.
+This feature is not available if your company has enabled single sign-on.
+If this is the case, you have to follow the regular sign up process and then [merge the new account to your profile](#merging-profiles) when the sign-up is completed.
 {{% /alert %}}

 ### 10.3 Notifications {#notifications}